 Austin Senger works for a turn against Logan Bowes (Brookings).
-After securing the first period pin, Senger adavanced to the finals where he eventually lost to Havlik (Mitchell).
+After securing the first-period pin, Senger advanced to the finals where he eventually lost to Havlik (Mitchell).

 Barry Browning turns the corner to finish a takedown against Johnson (Madison) during his seminal match.
 Despite an overtime loss to Johnson, Browning returned to eventually finish 3rd.